Moss: Description

 Botanically, mosses are non-vascular plants in the land plant division Bryophyta.
 They are usually small (a few centimeters tall) herbaceous (non-woody) plants that absorb water and nutrients mainly through their leaves and harvest carbon dioxide and sunlight to create food by photosynthesis.
-With the exception of the ancient group Takakiopsida, no known mosses form mycorrhiza, but bryophilous fungi is widespread in moss and other bryophytes, where they live as saprotrophs, parasites, pathogens and mutualists, some of them endophytes.
-They differ from vascular plants in lacking water-bearing xylem tracheids or vessels.
+With the exception of the ancient group Takakiopsida, no known mosses form mycorrhizae, but bryophilous fungi are widespread among mosses and other bryophytes, where they live as saprotrophs, parasites, pathogens and mutualists, some of them endophytes.
+Mosses differ from vascular plants in lacking water-bearing xylem tracheids or vessels.
 As in liverworts and hornworts, the haploid gametophyte generation is the dominant phase of the life cycle.
-This contrasts with the pattern in all vascular plants (seed plants and pteridophytes), where the diploid sporophyte generation is dominant.
+This contrasts with the pattern in vascular plants (seed plants and pteridophytes), where the diploid sporophyte generation is dominant.
 Mosses reproduce using spores, not seeds, and have no flowers.

-Moss gametophytes have stems which may be simple or branched and upright or prostrate.
+Moss gametophytes have stems which may be simple or branched and upright (acrocarp) or prostrate (pleurocarp).
 The early divergent classes Takakiopsida, Sphagnopsida, Andreaeopsida and Andreaeobryopsida either lack stomata or have pseudostomata that do not form pores.
-In the remaining classes, stomata has been lost more than 60 times.
-Their leaves are simple, usually only a single layer of cells with no internal air spaces, often with thicker midribs.
-They do not have proper roots, but have threadlike rhizoids that anchor them to their substrate.
-Mosses do not absorb water or nutrients from their substrate through their rhizoids.
+In the remaining classes, stomata have been lost more than 60 times.
+Their leaves are simple, usually only a single layer of cells with no internal air spaces, often with thicker midribs (nerves).
+The nerve can run beyond the edge of the leaf tip, termed excurrent.
+The tip of the leaf blade can be extended as a hair point, made of colourless cells.
+These appear white against the dark green of the leaves.
+The edge of the leaf can be smooth or it may have teeth.
+There may be a distinct type of cell defining the edge of the leaf, differing in shape and/or colour from the other leaf cells.

+Mosses have threadlike rhizoids that anchor them to their substrate, comparable to root hairs rather than the more substantial root structures of spermatophytes.
+Mosses are known to absorb water through their rhizoids, and some species may also take up nutrients this way.
 They can be distinguished from liverworts (Marchantiophyta or Hepaticae) by their multi-cellular rhizoids.
-Spore-bearing capsules or sporangia of mosses are borne singly on long, unbranched stems, thereby distinguishing them from the polysporangiophytes, which include all vascular plants.
-The spore-bearing sporophytes (i.e. the diploid multicellular generation) are short-lived and usually capable of photosynthesis, but are dependent on the gametophyte for water supply and most or all of its nutrients.
+Spore-bearing capsules or sporangia of mosses are borne singly on long, unbranched stems, distinguishing them from the polysporangiophytes, which include all vascular plants.
+The spore-producing sporophytes (i.e. the diploid multicellular generation) are usually capable of photosynthesis, but are short-lived and dependent on the gametophyte for water supply and most or all of their nutrients.
 Also, in the majority of mosses, the spore-bearing capsule enlarges and matures after its stalk elongates, while in liverworts the capsule enlarges and matures before its stalk elongates.
 Other differences are not universal for all mosses and all liverworts, but the presence of a clearly differentiated stem with simple-shaped, non-vascular leaves that are not arranged in three ranks, all point to the plant being a moss.